Sudershan-kr/Sudershan-kr/README.md

 ---

 ## 🚀 About Me
-Technical Recruiter with **8+ years of experience** hiring across **Telecom, Fintech, SaaS, and Startup ecosystems**, specializing in high-quality sourcing and full-cycle recruitment.
-Experienced in hiring across **USA, India, APAC, Middle East, and Canada**.
+Technical Recruiter with **8+ years of experience** hiring across **Telecom, Fintech, Product-based and Startup ecosystems**, specializing in high-quality technical sourcing and full-cycle recruitment across **USA, India, APAC, Middle East, and Canada**.

 ---